finos/legend-studio/CONTRIBUTING.md

 yarn dev

 # have other terminal tabs for auto-building code and style
-yarn dev:tsc
+yarn dev:ts
 yarn dev:sass
 ```

-> Note that `dev:tsc` is convenient as it watches for changes in the whole project, but sometimes, it might take long time or cause Webpack recompilation to take a long time.
+> Note that `dev:ts` is convenient as it watches for changes in the whole project, but sometimes, it might take long time or cause Webpack recompilation to take a long time.
 So there are times when it's better to focus the watcher in a particular workspace using the command `yarn workspace <workspace-name> <workspace-script>`, e.g. to call `dev` script of workspace `lib1`, use the command `yarn workspace lib1 dev`.

 #### :construction: Testing your code